 In March 2019, we entered into a Joint Development and License Agreement, or the Toray Agreement, with Toray Industries, Inc., or Toray, to develop and commercialize a Boltbody ISAC containing a proprietary antibody owned by Toray.
 Under the Toray Agreement, we exchanged co-exclusive (with each other) licenses to certain patents and know-how covering our respective technologies.
 Each party is required to use commercially reasonable efforts to conduct development and regulatory activities assigned to it under a development plan.
 Toray will be solely responsible for both parties' development costs up to the conclusion of the first Phase 1 clinical trial and Toray is entitled to reimbursement for 50% of such development costs from our share of revenues collected from the sale or licensing of collaboration products.
 After the conclusion of the first Phase 1 clinical trial, the parties will share equally all costs of development activities necessary for obtaining regulatory approval of collaboration products in the indications in the territories covered under the agreement, unless either party elects to opt out of its co-funding obligations or reduce them by half, which election can be on a region-by-region basis.
-Both parties are currently reevaluating of the research plan and the outcome of this reevaluation may impact the scope and timing of the collaboration.
+The research plan and program development continues to be reevaluated by both parties and the outcome of this reevaluation may impact the scope and timing of the collaboration.